-We classify a loan as a TDR due to forbearance using a two-step process.
-The first step is to identify a loan that was in full principal and interest repayment status and received more than three months of forbearance in a 24-month period; however, during the first nine months after a loan had entered full principal and interest repayment status, we do not count up to the first six months of forbearance received during that period against the three-month policy limit.
-The second step is to evaluate the creditworthiness of the loan by examining its most recent refreshed FICO score.
-Loans that have met the criteria in the first test and have a FICO score above a certain threshold (based on the most recent quarterly FICO).

-score refresh) will not be classified as TDRs.
-Loans that have met the criteria in the first test and have a FICO score under the threshold (based on the most recent quarterly FICO score refresh) will be classified as TDRs.
+We classified a loan as a TDR due to forbearance using a two-step process.
+The first step was to identify a loan that was in full principal and interest repayment status and received more than three months of forbearance in a 24-month period; however, during the first nine months after a loan had entered full principal and interest repayment status, we did not count up to the first six months of forbearance received during that period against the three-month policy limit.
+The second step was to evaluate the creditworthiness of the loan by examining its most recent refreshed FICO score.
+Loans that met the criteria in the first test and had a FICO score above a certain threshold (based on the most recent quarterly FICO score refresh) were not classified as TDRs.
+Loans that met the criteria in the first test and had a FICO score refresh) were classified as TDRs.

-A loan also becomes a TDR when it is modified to reduce the interest rate on the loan (regardless of when such modification occurs and/or whether such interest rate reduction is temporary).
-Once a loan qualifies for TDR status, it remains a TDR for allowance purposes for the remainder of its life.
-About half our loans that are considered TDRs involve a temporary forbearance of payments and do not change the contractual interest rate of the loan.
-As of both December 31, 2021 and 2020, approximately 47 percent of TDRs were classified as such due to their forbearance status.
-For additional information, see Note 7, "Allowance for Credit Losses."
+A loan also became a TDR when it was modified to reduce the interest rate on the loan (regardless of when such modification occurred and/or whether such interest rate reduction was temporary).
+Once a loan qualified for TDR status, it remained a TDR for allowance purposes for the remainder of its life.
+About half our loans that were considered TDRs involved a temporary forbearance of payments and did not change the contractual interest rate of the loan.